 Can be assigned an owner and a liaison.

 The owner is the subject-matter expert who is the canonical source of needed information and the authority on the accuracy and completeness of the page.
-He or she does not have to be a trained site editor.
+This person does not have to be a trained site editor.

 The liaison provides help and guidance to owners.